solidi/algorithms/ctci/README.md

 1. ABC's of programming.
 Thirty minutes of day has lasting effects.
 1. Solve problems in numerous languages to understand idomatic differences.
 1. Stop, think, and walk through the problem verbally first.
+1. Do not overthink the solution.
+Think Occam's razor.
+Go with the simplest solution.